DevMarcoStundner/CAN_MCSD_Project/README.md

 `OS_MAX_TIMERS`), but has a fairly low accuracy (+- 1ms) as it uses the sytick timer.

+# Serial Console
+## Format specification

+## Implementation notes
+For both RX and TX, DMA instance 1 will be used.
+The RX channel will get medium priority, the TX channel will get low priority.

 # How To
 ## Makefile
 The makefile contains the following commands: